-After the impressive naval expeditions of Zheng He (1371-1435) in the early Ming dynasty, Chinese scholarship as a whole turned away from the outside world and devoted itself primarily to introspection.
+After the impressive naval expeditions of Zheng He (1371-1435) in the early Ming Dynasty, Chinese scholarship as a whole turned away from the outside world and devoted itself to introspection.
 But curiosity about the non-Chinese world could not be completely stifled.
-China by the nineteenth century required timely current, realistic, and detailed literature concerning the outside world and developments beyond China.
+China by the nineteenth century required a timely, realistic, dependable, and detailed literature concerning the outside world and developments beyond China.

 The middle of the nineteenth century was a crucial period in the history of China.
-It was a period of increased contacts with Western countries - namely, Great Britain, the United States, France and Russia.
-These contacts were made with the active participation of European countries and passive attempts by China to resist the penetration of Western countries.
-The "opium" wars, which occurred from 1840-1850, struck a crippling blow to the Qing dynasty.
+It was a period of increasing contacts with Western countries - Great Britain, America, France, and Russia.
+These contacts were made with the active participation of European countries and passive attempts of China to resist the penetration of Western countries.
+The Opium Wars, which occurred from 1840-1850, struck a crippling blow to the Qing Empire.

-Uncertainty about the unshakability of traditional Confucian postulates, which propagated the superiority of the "Middle Kingdom" over the "barbarian" countries, developed among Chinese intellectuals.
-Some of the most farsighted of the intellectual class explored the origins and power of Western countries.
-They began to investigate the accessible information about the state structure, systems of economic administration, education, and the sources of their military power.
-They discovered that there were many things which were worth acquiring from "barbarians."
+Uncertainty about the unshakability of traditional Confucian postulates, which propagated the superiority of the "Middle Kingdom" over the "barbarian" countries, developed among the Chinese intelligentsia.
+Some of the most farsighted of the intelligentsia looked to the origins of Western countries' power.
+They began to investigate accessible information about the state structure, systems of economic administration, education, and the sources of their military power.
+They discovered that there were many things worth acquiring from "barbarians."

-Confrontation with the West during the first half of the nineteenth century jolted the Chinese into a more realistic perception of the wider world.
-Before the Opium War, the Chinese took little notice of the world beyond the traditional Chinese realm; during the course of the war China's inadequate knowledge of overseas countries proved to be a strategic disadvantage.
+Confrontation with the Western countries during the first half of the nineteenth century jolted the Chinese into a more realistic perception of the wider world.
+Before the Opium Wars, the Chinese took little notice of the world beyond the traditional Chinese realm; during the course of the war, China's inadequate knowledge of overseas countries proved to be a strategic disadvantage.
 In the 1840s, knowledge of the wider world was important to China's defense against Western intrusion, and a handful of Chinese scholar-officials who shared this view engaged in the serious study of foreign nations.
 A small but influential group of Chinese set out to expand China's knowledge of the West; they did so in the belief that this was essential to China's survival.
-The comprehensive accounts put together by Lin Zexu 林則徐 (1785-1850), Wei Yuan 魏源 (1794-1856), and Xu Jiyu 徐継審 (1795-1853), and shorter works by other authors suggested the importance of this new perspective.
+The comprehensive accounts put together by Lin Zexu 林 則徐 (1785-1850), Wei Yuan 魏源 (1794-1856), and Xu Jiyu 徐継審 (1795-1853), and shorter works by other authors suggested the importance of this new perspective.